Arazm1/Arazm1/README.md

 * 🛠️ I’ve recently worked on small-scale projects that can be found [here](https://github.com/Arazm1/Small-Projects)

 * 🛠️ Additionally, I have worked on some small-scale frontend-focused projects that can be found [here](https://github.com/Arazm1/Frontend-snippets)
-* 🔭 I'm currently working on various small-scale projects that focus on both backend and frontend as well as learning the basics of C++ coding.
+* 🔭 I'm currently working on various small-scale projects that focus on both backend and frontend, while also learning the basics of C++ and relearning the basics of Java.

 &nbsp;